Amiens: Environmental heritage

 Floral City awarded the maximum score of 4 flowers in the floral contest of cities and villages of France to Amiens, and it offers a particularly rich wooded heritage.
 With 38,650 trees (excluding woodland), of which 17,000 are situated on highways, Amiens to win the national tree award.
 In 2014, the city ranked in the top 10 greenest cities of France.

 Presenting itself as a city concerned with the environment, Amiens has made the link between the city and nature a central axis of its metropolitan development project called Amiens 2030.

-The Hortillonages
+The hortillonages

-Amiens is also known for the hortillonnages, gardens on small islands in over 300 ha of marshland between the River Somme and River Avre, surrounded by a grid network of man-made canals (locally known as "rieux").
+Amiens is also known for the hortillonnages, gardens on small islands in over 300 ha of marshland between the River Somme and River Avre, surrounded by a grid network of human-made canals (locally known as "rieux").
 They are also known as the "floating gardens of Amiens".
 The hortillonnages are sometimes called "Little Venice of the North", because of the canals.

 Hortillon means market garden in Picard, and derives from the Latin hortillus, small garden.
 It is navigated in flat bottom boats, formerly called barque à cornet [Cornet boat], due to the very raised front, which allows the boats to easily dock on the fragile shores of the cultivated fields.
 It is the upstream port, located at the foot of the cathedral, where a weekly market is held on the water, although the arrival the growers by boat can only be accomplished once a year, in summer.